Karishma11shaik/longestPathDAG/README.md

 ## How to Run

-1. Ensure Java is installed on your machine.
-You can check this by running java -version in your terminal or command prompt.
-2. Save the script LongestPathDAG.java to your local machine.
+1. Save the script LongestPathDAG.java to your local machine.
-3. Open a terminal or command prompt and navigate to the directory where the script is saved.
+2. Open a terminal or command prompt and navigate to the directory where the script is saved.
-4. Compile the program using the command javac LongestPathDAG.java.
+3. Compile the program using the command javac LongestPathDAG.java.
-5. Run the compiled program using the command java LongestPathDAG.
+4. Run the compiled program using the command java LongestPathDAG.
-6. The script will print the longest paths and their length for each example.
+5. The script will print the longest paths and their length for each example.

 ## Questions Answered